serodriguez68/authz/README.md

 Go to `app/controllers/application_controller.rb` and:
 - `include Authz::Controllers::AuthorizationManager`.
 This will make all controllers that inherit from the `ApplicationController` capable of performing authorization.
 Alternatively, you may include this only in the controllers that you want.
-- Optional: Authz will raise an `::NotAuthorized` exception whenever a user attempts to perform forbidden action.
+- Optional: Authz will raise a `::NotAuthorized` exception whenever a user attempts to perform a forbidden action.
 You may want to `rescue_from` it and define how to handle it gracefully.
 - Optional: As a safeguard you can declare an `around_action :verify_authorized` which will raise an  `::AuthorizationNotPerformedError` exception if a developer forgets to authorize a controller action or to explicitly `skip_authorization` (see [Usage](#usage) for more info).
 Alternatively, you may also do this inside each controller individually (particularly if you are using [devise](https://github.com/plataformatec/devise)).
-- Optional: Authz by default assumes that your controllers have access to `current_user`.
-If this is not the case, simply define a `authz_user` method that points to your user.
+- Optional: Authz assumes that your controllers have access to `current_user`.
+If this is not the case, simply define a `authz_user` method that points to your current user.

 ```ruby
 class ApplicationController < ActionController::Base